qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ### Tested datasets

-Our benchmark, inspired by [github.com/erikbern/ann-benchmarks/](https://github.com/erikbern/ann-benchmarks/), used the following datasets to test the performance of the engines:
+Our benchmark, inspired by [github.com/erikbern/ann-benchmarks/](https://github.com/erikbern/ann-benchmarks/), used the following datasets to test the performance of the engines on ANN Search tasks:

 <div class="table-responsive">